 If it’s an actual divestiture instead of an acquisition structured as an asset purchase (i.e. for tax purposes – see our quick reference guide for more), there will also be more detail around the transition plan to a standalone entity, plans for retaining employees, and so on.

-I have to admit I don’t know much about this point, but there are also regional differences in these agreements.
+There are also regional differences in these agreements.

 For example, in some countries the rules governing shareholder votes are different and more or less disclosure may be required.

 In the US, clearing the HSR Act referenced above is one additional closing condition in almost all sizable M&A deals.

 If you really want to be an overachiever before you start working, go and take a look at the Definitive Agreement for a deal you’ve followed and summarize the major points using the tips and video tutorial above.